• Skip to primary navigation

 Instructions

-• Cut the chicken breasts into 1-inch (2.5 cm) cubes.
-Place in a bowl and sprinkle with salt and pepper.
+• Cut 1 ½ pounds chicken breast breasts into 1-inch (2.5 cm) cubes.
+Place in a bowl and sprinkle with salt and ¼ teaspoon ground black pepper.
 Rub the meat with your hand to season all sides thoroughly.

-• Heat one tablespoon of lard or oil in a saucepan over medium-high heat.
+• Heat half of 2 Tablespoons lard in a saucepan over medium-high heat.
 Add the chicken cubes and fry until the meat gets a light brown crust on the surface.
 Stir carefully.

-• When the meat is cooked, browned bits will probably remain on the bottom of the pan.
+• When the meat is cooked, browned bits will likely remain on the bottom of the pan.
 Reduce the heat and add two tablespoons of stock.
-Use a wooden spoon to scrape the bottom until the pieces loosen.
+Use a wooden spoon to scrape the bottom until the bits loosen.

-• Add a tablespoon of lard, heat the pan over medium heat and add the chopped onion.
+• Add the rest of lard, heat the pan over medium heat and add the chopped onion.
 Fry, stirring constantly, until lightly golden.

 • Reduce temperature to one-third.
-Stir in flour and paprika powder.
+Stir in 2 ½ Tablespoons all-purpose flour and 1 Tablespoon sweet paprika powder.
 Stir and fry for about half a minute.

-• Remove the pan from the heat and pour in about a cup and a half of the lukewarm broth.
+• Remove the pan from the heat and pour in about a cup and a half of the chicken broth.
 Whisk immediately to prevent lumps from forming.

-• Add the rest of the broth and stir.
+• Add the rest of the broth (in total 2 ½ cups chicken broth) and stir.
 Cover with a lid and return to the stove.
 Increase the heat and bring to a boil.
 Reduce heat to low and simmer gently for 15 minutes.
 Stir occasionally as the flour tends to stick to the bottom.

-• Carefully pour the finished pepper sauce into a mixing bowl.
+• Carefully pour the finished sauce into a mixing bowl.
 Using an immersion blender, puree until smooth.
-Add cream, sugar and lemon juice.
+Add ½ cup heavy cream, ½ teaspoon sugar and ½ Tablespoon lemon juice.
 Season with salt to taste if necessary.
 Do not cook anymore!

 • Pour the creamy paprika sauce back into the saucepan and add the fried chicken breasts.
-Heat on low for about ten minutes and you're ready to serve!
+Heat on low for about ten minutes and you are ready to serve!

 Notes

-• Makes three bigger or four smaller portions.
+• The basic recipe makes three bigger or four smaller portions.

 • SERVING: Our family's favorite is paprikash with chicken breast served with fluffy steamed rice.
 Accompanied by rice, paprikash makes a light meal that is great for a tasty lunch or dinner.